 - Saved messages.

 One thing that stood out to me in Chanty is that both DMs and channels are grouped together in the Chats subsection.
-Most business messaging apps separate messages and channels for greater convenience, which is a layout that works best for me.
+Most business messaging apps separate messages and channels, which is a layout that works best for me.
 Still, once I got used to this design choice, there was no confusion or aimless scrolling.

-It’s obvious that Chanty began as a messaging-first platform, but I would have liked to see a “Settings” button and in-meeting chat during 1:1 video calls.
+It’s obvious that Chanty began as a messaging-first platform, but I would have liked to see a “Settings” button and live chat during 1:1 meetings.
 I could share my screen and disable the audio and video feeds — that was it.

 Pumble also includes 1:1 video calls in the free plan, and the “Settings” button is clearly visible.
-This allows me to quickly switch between cameras and microphones.
+This lets me quickly switch between cameras and microphones.
 More importantly, I can send in-meeting messages to share links or insights.

 Run effective meetings in Pumble

-Ultimately, both apps have the features necessary for simple, efficient communication.
+Ultimately, both apps have the features necessary for effective communication.
 Teams that don’t hold many meetings can choose either.
-Organizations with more frequent meetings should probably pick Pumble for a better video calling experience.
+Organizations with more frequent meetings should probably pick Pumble for a better experience.

 💡 PUMBLE PRO TIP

-Looking for a new collaboration tool or a comprehensive team communication app?
+Looking for a comprehensive team communication app to complete your tech stack?
 Head to this roundup to see our top picks:

-Pumble vs Chanty: Chanty brings built-in task management features
+Pumble vs Chanty: Chanty brings integrated task management for teams

-In terms of project and task management, Chanty boasts more native features than Pumble.
+In terms of project and task management, Chanty boasts more native features.

 I was able to access these features on the free plan, which was a plus, and had no trouble: